-Areas highlighted on Attachments A and B, called out as "Adjustments," are impacted areas that have changed from the previous Project approval.
+The Area highlighted on Attachments A and B, called out as an "Adjustment," is the impacted area that has changed from the previous Project approval.

 (2) If the proposed construction notice project is an electric power transmission line or gas pipeline, a statement explaining the need for the proposed facility.